glickmac/Bacterial_GenBank/README.md

 ## <a name="usage"></a><a name="quickstart"></a>GRAB Usage

-GRAB consists of two scripts.
+GRAB consists of two python scripts.
 One to pull genomic, coding regions, or proteins from bacteria of choice and another to automatically build a database.

 + GRAB.py Help: